atecce/OASIS/README.md

 # OASIS

 This is just to get started, most of the code is just to get familiar with the problem, and I am in no sense attached to it.
-That being said, I think the sensors and components should be handles as objects in some form.
+That being said, I think the sensors and components should be handled as objects in some form.

 The references folder has the initial submission documents and one of the references in there, I want to see if I can track down all of them and get them in there.
 Also want to have the schematics and diagrams in there.